blazium-engine/blazium-docs/tutorials/ui/gui_using_fonts.rst

   This means that to support emoji on iOS, you must use a custom font that uses SVG or PNG bitmap compression instead.

-For Godot to be able to display emoji, the font used (or one of its :ref:`fallbacks <doc_using_fonts_font_fallbacks>`) needs to include them.
+For Blazium to be able to display emoji, the font used (or one of its :ref:`fallbacks <doc_using_fonts_font_fallbacks>`) needs to include them.
 Otherwise, emoji won't be displayed and placeholder "tofu" characters will appear instead: